Do you want to track outbound links and clicks in WordPress?

 It allows you to see where your users are coming from, what pages they are viewing, and how much time they are spending on your website.
 This information helps you adjust your strategy and improve your website accordingly.

 Similarly, learning about outbound or external links can help you understand which outgoing links are clicked more often.
-If you recommend affiliate products, then tracking outgoing links help you learn which products perform better with your audience.
+If you recommend affiliate products, then tracking outgoing links helps you learn which products perform better with your audience.

 Having said that, let’s take a look at how to easily track outbound links in WordPress.

-Tracking All Outbound Links in Google Analytics
+Tracking Outbound Links in Google Analytics

-For complete setup instructions, see our step by step guide on how to install Google Analytics in WordPress.
+For complete setup instructions, see our step-by-step guide on how to install Google Analytics in WordPress.

-After that you need to provide a label for those links.
+After that, you need to provide a label for those links.
 This label will be added to your Google Analytics report and will help you identify those links in your reports.
 Don’t forget to click the ‘Save Changes’ button to store your settings.

 Viewing Outbound Link Reports in Google Analytics